twindle-co/twindle/docs/articles/JavaScriptCode.md

 e.g. `const me = { name };`

 This means find the existing "name" *variable*.
-And store that with the same *variable* name and the *variable* value Then you will be still able to do this
+And store that with the same *variable* name and the *variable* value.
+Then, we will be still able to do this

       console.log(me.name);